 Functions of carbohydrates, what role do they play in the body?

-The macronutrient in question is the basic energy substrate.
+The macronutrient discussed is the basic energy substrate.
 The role of carbohydrates in the body is therefore energetic: they are the main fuel for muscle tissue and all internal organs.
-Importantly, the body does not use them only to cover current processes.
-Stored as muscle glycogen, they are used during exercise.
-As liver glycogen, they regulate blood glucose concentration between meals when there is a deficit in their supply in the diet.
-When consumed in amounts greater than the individual demand for carbohydrates, they are converted into fat tissue.
+Importantly, the body does not only use them to cover current processes.
+Stored as muscle glycogen, they are used during exertion.
+As liver glycogen, they regulate blood glucose levels between meals when there is a deficit in their dietary intake.
+Consumed in amounts greater than the individual's carbohydrate requirement, they are converted into fat tissue.

-However, it should be emphasized that the energy function is not the only one they perform.
-What do carbohydrates provide other than energy?
-They take part in the metabolism of fats, participate in the production of amino acids, together with proteins they form components of the immune system, they are necessary to maintain the good condition of nails, hair, skin, and also tendons and cartilage tissue.
+However, it should be emphasized that the energetic function is not the only one they perform.
+What do carbohydrates provide besides energy?
+They participate in fat metabolism, are involved in amino acid production, together with proteins they form components of the immune system, they are essential for maintaining healthy nails, hair, skin, and also tendons and cartilage tissue.

-We cannot forget about the function of non-digestible carbohydrates.
+We must not forget about the function of indigestible carbohydrates.
 These have no energy potential.
-They are not digested or absorbed in the small intestine, so they do not participate in energy production.
-This does not mean, however, that the importance of non-digestible carbohydrates is non-existent.
-On the contrary, this important ingredient significantly influences the gastrointestinal transit time.
-Thanks to this, it helps to remove food deposits, reduce pressure in the abdominal cavity (and thus reduce the risk of hemorrhoidal disease).
-Additionally, there is evidence that a diet high in fiber may reduce the risk of certain cancers.
+They are not digested and absorbed in the small intestine, so they do not participate in energy production.
+However, this does not mean that the importance of indigestible carbohydrates is nil.
+On the contrary, this important component significantly affects the gastrointestinal transit time.
+This contributes to the removal of food deposits, reducing pressure in the abdominal cavity (and thus reducing the risk of hemorrhoidal disease).
+Furthermore, there is evidence that a fiber-rich diet can reduce the risk of certain cancers.

 Are carbohydrates healthy?

-As you can see, carbohydrates are necessary for life, but are they healthy?
+As can be seen, carbohydrates are essential for life, but are they healthy?
 There is no clear answer to this question.
-You should know that not only the deficiency, but also the excess of this macronutrient in the diet has a negative impact on the body.
+It should be known that not only a deficiency, but also an excess of this macronutrient in the diet has a negative impact on the body.

-If consumed in excessive amounts, they may contribute to the deposition of fat tissue, resulting in overweight or obesity.
-It is impossible not to mention the associated risk of serious diseases: atherosclerosis, insulin resistance, type 2 diabetes and non-alcoholic fatty liver disease.
+Consumed in excessive amounts, they can contribute to fat accumulation, resulting in overweight or obesity.
+We cannot fail to mention the associated risk of serious diseases: atherosclerosis, insulin resistance, type 2 diabetes, or non-alcoholic fatty liver disease.

-The greatest risk comes from excessive consumption of simple carbohydrates, which are quickly digested.
-This causes them to release energy rapidly, followed by a rapid decline in energy.
+The greatest risk is posed by excessive consumption of simple carbohydrates, which are quickly digested.
+This causes them to release energy rapidly, after which there is a quick drop.
 This is accompanied by significant fluctuations in blood glucose levels.

-Complex carbohydrates digest slowly.
-They release energy for a long time and do not influence glucose level fluctuations to such a large extent.
-This makes them more valuable, especially since products rich in complex carbohydrates also contain fiber.
+Complex carbohydrates are digested slowly.
+They release energy for a long time and do not affect glucose level fluctuations to such a great extent.
+This makes them more valuable, especially since fiber is also present in products rich in complex carbohydrates.

-What carbohydrates should you avoid?
-In a healthy diet, you should limit the share of simple carbohydrates in favor of complex ones.
+Which carbohydrates should be avoided?
+In a healthy diet, the proportion of simple carbohydrates should be limited in favor of complex ones.

-Sources of carbohydrates, in what products can you look for them?
+Sources of carbohydrates, in which products to look for them?

-The sources of complex carbohydrates are primarily whole grain products: groats, whole grain bread and pasta, cereal flakes, as well as legume seeds and some vegetables.
-Simple carbohydrates are mainly found in all products made from white flour (including white bread and pasta, confectionery), products containing added sugar, fruit (containing fructose) and some vegetables.
+Sources of complex carbohydrates are primarily whole grain products: groats, wholemeal bread and pasta, breakfast cereals, as well as legumes and some vegetables.
+Simple carbohydrates are abundant primarily in all white flour products (including white bread and pasta, confectionery), products containing added sugar, fruits (containing fructose), and some vegetables.

-The greatest risk comes from excessive consumption of simple carbohydrates, which are quickly digested.
-This causes them to release energy rapidly, followed by a rapid decline in energy.
+The greatest risk is posed by excessive consumption of simple carbohydrates, which are quickly digested.
+This causes them to release energy rapidly, after which there is a quick drop.
 This is accompanied by significant fluctuations in blood glucose levels.

-Complex carbohydrates digest slowly.
-They release energy for a long time and do not influence glucose level fluctuations to such a large extent.
-This makes them more valuable, especially since products rich in complex carbohydrates also contain fiber.
+Complex carbohydrates are digested slowly.
+They release energy for a long time and do not affect glucose level fluctuations to such a great extent.
+This makes them more valuable, especially since fiber is also present in products rich in complex carbohydrates.

 Carbohydrates in the diet, how to ensure their proper balance?

-The body's need for carbohydrates depends on many factors.
-Here it is necessary to mention, among others: on age, health condition, physiological condition and level of physical activity.
+The body's carbohydrate requirements depend on many factors.
+These include age, health status, physiological state, and physical activity level.
 According to specialists, their average daily share in an adult's diet should range from 45% to 65% of the energy supplied.

-Balancing meals on your own so that they can adequately cover our energy needs is not an easy task.
-Fortunately, this is wherequick ready-made meals from eatyx come to the rescue.
+Balancing meals independently to adequately meet our energy needs is not an easy task.
+Fortunately, quick ready meals from eatyx come to the rescue.